 Some cases of acute periodontal disease that do not respond to more conventional treatment and self -care may require a special type of cleaning called scaling and root planing.
 You may choose to begin this procedure with the administration of a local anesthetic to reduce any discomfort.
 A small instrument called a “scaler” and an ultrasonic cleaner, are used to clean beneath your gum line removing the plaque and tartar.
 The root surfaces of the teeth are then planed and smoothed.
 In effect scaling and root planing helps the gums reattach themselves to the tooth structure.
 Additional measures may be needed if the periodontal pockets persist after scaling and root planing.

 The pathogens in periodontal breakdown are also responsible for cardiovascular events, diabetes, pregnancy dysfunction, RA, COPD, and some cancers.

 At Otsego Dental Group, we offer many periodontal services.
-Our dentists, Dr. Harbin and Dr. Kempton, will thoroughly evaluate your oral health and determine which treatment will best suit your needs.
+Our dentist, Dr. Harbin, will thoroughly evaluate your oral health and determine which treatment will best suit your needs.
 We invite you to call Otsego Dental Group and our team will answer any of your questions.